 The inevitable news that the Baltimore Ravens were waiting for has finally come their way.
 NFL commissioner Roger Goodell handed down a two-game suspension to RB Ray Rice for violating the league’s personal conduct policy.

-On June 16, Goodell met with Rice and his wife, Janay at NFL headquarters in New York and questioned them about their Feb.
-15 altercation in Atlantic City.
-During the altercation, Rice allegedly hit his then-fiancée in the face, knocking her unconscious, she claims.
+On June 16th of this year, Goodell met with Rice and his wife, Janay at NFL headquarters in New York and questioned them about their February 15th altercation in Atlantic City, NJ.
+The details of the altercation had his then fiancée in the face, knocking her unconscious, claims for which she made.

-Rice, 27, endured a disappointing season in 2013 as he only rushed for 660 yards and four TD’s in 15 games, according to Pro-Football Reference.
-Bernard Pierce, who played very well while backing up Rice in 2013, will now assume the starting RB position until week three.
+Rice, 27, endured a disappointing season in 2013 as he only rushed for 660 yards and four TD’s in 15 games, according to ProFootballReference.com.
+Bernard Pierce who played very-well while spelling Rice in 2013, will now assume the starting RB position until week-three.